Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 protocol.
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-The slot durations are capped to {{ AXIA: 2 years and divided into 3-month periods :AXIA }}
-{{ axialunar: 1 year and divided into 6-week periods :axialunar }}; Allychains may lease a slot for any combination of periods of the slot duration.
+The slot durations are capped to {{ AXIA: 2 years and divided into 3-month periods :AXIA }}; Allychains may lease a slot for any combination of periods of the slot duration.
 Allychains may lease more than one slot over time, meaning that they could extend their lease to AXIA past the maximum duration by leasing a contiguous slot.